finos/waltz/docs/development/build-and-run-on-mac.md

 Resolving deltas: 100% (88392/88392), done.

 # change directory to the waltz main folder
-msagi@miklos-mbp waltz-fork % cd waltz
+user@macbook waltz-fork % cd waltz

 # run the build
-msagi@miklos-mbp waltz % mvn clean compile -P waltz-postgres,dev-postgres
+user@macbook waltz % mvn clean compile -P waltz-postgres,dev-postgres
 # this process can take some time and will produce lots of log messages
 # so we only show you the last few lines of the build so you can check your build
 # was successful